Free • No signup Transfer Color grade · Free

 Do I need to mark areas of my photo before transferring the color grade?

 No. Just upload your photo, add the reference image via '+ Add reference image,' then type 'transfer the color grading from the reference image.'
 The AI reads the full palette and mood from the reference and applies it globally to your photo — no selection tools or area marking needed.
-Only use markers if you want to correct a specific zone after the first result.

 How do I transfer a color grade from one photo to another for free?